SF-Prog/SF-Prog/README.md

 My name is Santiago, I'm from Uruguay, besides surfing and travelling I'd also been passionate about building complex solutions of any type since I was young.
 Everything started with the Legos box I had been gifted by my older cousin.
 Nowadays I have the chance to channel that same curiosoty and mindset into building custom software products for our clients.
 I gathered my programming and architectural skills on 6 years of university and woking experience.

 - 🛎️ I'd been part of the INIT.UY team for the last 3 years, learning not only clean code fundamentals but also how to create a product from scratch.
-We achieved great goals together, including several MVP developments, blockchain challenges faced mostly in Solana, and corporate microservices with loads of business logic nad technical requirements.
+We achieved great goals together, including several MVP developments, blockchain challenges faced mostly in Solana, and corporate microservices with loads of business logic and technical requirements.

 - 🎎 I’m looking to collaborate on some project related to the environmental crisis we are currently going though, as always seeking for a solution or at least do my part.